MAY 2021-MAR 2022

 © Chika Suefuji

 Médecins Sans Frontières (MSF) is an international medical humanitarian association that for 50 years has provided medical help to people whose lives or health are in danger, mainly as the result of armed conflicts, epidemics, or natural disasters.
-We’ve been regularly funding MSF since 2014 to respond to various emergencies across Africa and Asia, and recently also in Europe and India during the COVID-19 crisis.
+We’ve been regularly funding MSF since 2014 to respond to various emergencies across Africa and Asia, and recently also in Europe during the COVID-19 crisis.

 CHALLENGE